-As per 2 C.F.R. § 200.334 on Retention Requirements for Records and 24 C.F.R. § 570.490(d) on Record-Keeping Requirements, all official records on programs and individual activities shall be retained for the greater of three (3) years, starting from the closeout of the grant or beyond the end of the affordability period for each housing activity, whichever is longer.
+As per 2 C.F.R. § 200.334 on Record retention requirements and 24 C.F.R. § 570.490(d) on Recordkeeping requirements, all official records on programs and individual activities shall be retained for the greater of three (3) years, starting from the closeout of the grant or beyond the end of the affordability period for each housing activity, whichever is longer.